We are thrilled that more than 1 ,500 people were able to join us for the 367th Festival Service at St Paul’s.

 We were honoured that the procession also included around 50 of the City’s Livery Companies, which give generously to so many charitable organisations including the Trust.

 The people we’re privileged to walk alongside are the heartbeat of our charity, so it was especially wonderful to be led in prayer by four people we’ve supported in recent months.
-The intercessors were Kate Biddlestone, The Reverend Augustine Ihm-Tanner, The Reverend Matt Woodcock and The Reverend Shirley Murphy, joining us from the Diocese of York, St David’s and Manchester.
+The intercessors were Kate Biddlestone, The Reverend Augustine Ihm-Tanner, The Reverend Matt Woodcock and The Reverend Shirley Murphy, joining us from the Dioceses of York, St David’s and Manchester.

 Chief Executive, The Reverend Ben Cahill-Nicholls, said: